apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Server Checks
 +++++++++++++
-The server checks page is inteded to give an overview of the Servers managed by Traffic Control as well as their status.
+The server checks page is intended to give an overview of the Servers managed by Traffic Control as well as their status.
 This data comes from `Traffic Ops extensions <traffic_ops_extensions.html>`_.

 +------+-----------------------------------------------------------------------+
 | Name |                 Description                                           |